sandstorm/neos-kickstart/README.md

 This should only be needed when running the project for the first time.

-- run `git lfs install` and `git lfs pull` to get large files like the content dump
-- run `make setup` only the first time to setup docker images and tmp folders
-- run `cd ./e2e-testrunner && nvm use && npm install` as we do not want to use a docker container to be able to debug Playwright test more easily.
-TODO: maybe run in `make tests` but nvm is currently giving us a headache here.
+- run `./devs.sh setup`, this will also install the Dev Script Runner.
+You can now use `dev <some-taks>` from anywhere inside the project.
 - for font awesome pro support in local dev
     - open: `app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/.npmrc.sample`
     - and do what the file tells you ;)

 ## Local Development

-- run `make start` to start all needed container of the project (see `docker-compose.yml` for details)
+- run `dev start` to start all needed container of the project (see `docker-compose.yml` for details)
-- run `make logs` and `make log-flow-exceptions` to see what's going on in the containers
+- run `dev log` and `dev log-flow-exceptions` to see what's going on in the containers
-- run `make logs-assets` to see the logs of scss being compiled to css and ts being compiled to js
+- run `dev log-assets` to see the logs of scss being compiled to css and ts being compiled to js
-    - alternatively you can install node dependencies and run the watcher locally
-    - `cd app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/`
-    - `nvm install && nvm use && yarn && yarn run watch`
-    - see `package.json` for more scripts
-- run `make help` to see all available commands
+- run `dev` to see all available commands
+- run `dev <sometaks> --help` to get detailed help for a task
-- you can login to the [neos backend](http://localhost:8081/neos) with the credentials `admin` and `password`
+- run `dev open-site` you can login to the [neos backend](http://localhost:8081/neos) with the credentials `admin` and `password`

 ## Packages we recommend for certain use-cases